museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now the swinging bridge
+See: surviving suns
-chirping, keeps the autumn gay
+like ripple on the water
-Seasoned with petals
+It’s the Doll’s Festival.